WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: Experiments

 \subsubsection{C1 Dataset}

-Table \ref{table_C} summarizes the cross-scenario generalization performance of WiFo-M$^2$ variants when applied to CE, CI, and CP actions on the unseen C1 dataset.
-As can be seen, the WiFo-M$^2$ model with multi-modality provides consistent and often the best performance gains across most schemes, achieving the lowest NMSE for both CE schemes and one CP scheme (WiFo).
-Importantly, the WiFo-M$^2$-Img consistently outperforms its ImageNet-pre-trained counterpart, confirming the effectiveness of the proposed ContraSoM strategy.
+Table \ref{table_C} summarizes the cross-scenario generalization performance of WiFo-M$^2$ variants when applied to CE, CI, CP, and WL actions on the unseen C1 dataset.
+As can be seen, the WiFo-M$^2$ model with multi-modality provides consistent and often the best performance gains across most schemes, achieving the lowest NMSE for both CE schemes and one CP scheme (WiFo). {Similarly, WiT w/ WiFo-M$^2$ scheme achieves the lowest RMSE.} Importantly, the WiFo-M$^2$-Img consistently outperforms its ImageNet-pre-trained counterpart, confirming the effectiveness of the proposed ContraSoM strategy.
 BP results exhibit the same trend.
 Using only LiDAR, the MM‑BP-LiDAR baseline achieves top‑1/3/5 accuracy of $69.4\%$, $86.0\%$, and $86.0\%$, while WiFo-M$^2$-LiDAR attains $73.1\%$, $90.3\%$, and $99.5\%$.
 With image alone, the vision-BP baseline delivers $78.5\%$, $88.2\%$, and $90.3\%$, against $77.4\%$, $85.5\%$, and $89.2\%$ for WiFo-M$^{2}$-Img.
 Under multi-modal fusion, MM-BP scheme peaks at $88.7\%$, $99.5\%$, and $100\%$, whereas WiFo-M$^{2}$ achieves $83.9\%$, $91.4\%$, and $93.0\%$.